ncserny/blog-gatsby/content/blog/most-popular-solana-nft-tokens-h1-2022/index.md

 ### Price action of NFT tokens
 Far down in usage are once hyped tokens from projects like Monke Rejects (24hr volume: $204.67), Moneyboys (24hr vol: $502.71) and others.
-This also culminates in catastrophic price action.
+This also culminates in catastrophic price action and abysmal trading volume.

 ![NFT tokens price action](./token-prices.png)